Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

-This room was almost completely qi isolated.
-Neave felt around in his spirit senes and only noticed a minuscule little patch on the ceiling where qi could flow through.
-He used a movement technique and appeared on the roof of the sect.
+This room was almost wholly qi isolated.
+Neave felt around in his spirit senes and only noticed a tiny patch on the ceiling where qi could flow through.
+He used a movement technique and appeared on the roof.

 “Now then.
 Where should I go first?”

 Three consecutive hours of cultivation.
-That’s how long it took him to reinforce his qi today by a single strand.
+That’s how long it took to reinforce his qi today by a single strand.
 It was a pretty average time for Hunter.
 It was a rather good time for most disciples on the bronze path.
-He wasn’t the greatest cultivator in his sect, but he was the second best among the younger generation.
-As far as his peers went, Hunter was only second to Harel, but she didn’t count as she’d been granted a powerful treasure by the elders and the sect master.

-Hunter secretly felt like it should have been granted to him, but conceded begrudgingly that such a decision would be politically problematic.
-Giving it unto a disciple that wasn’t the sect master's direct descendant was a wise choice.
+Hunter secretly felt it should have been granted to him but conceded begrudgingly that such a decision would be politically problematic.
+Giving it unto a disciple that wasn’t the sect master's direct descendant was wise.
 Besides, he knew a powerful wife made for a powerful man.
 And there’s no way she’d be betrothed to anyone but him.
 He giggled in anticipation.
-His good mood was quickly soured when remembered what happened just earlier.
+His excellent mood soured when he remembered what had happened just earlier.

 It took him thirty minutes of venting his rage at Neave’s theatrics before he could focus enough to cultivate.

 How could the elders and father be so blind?
 This was nothing but a damn prank by Neave.
 Didn’t he admit to just finding the book himself!?
 Neave was like a devious little demon.
-They were chasing a book like a bunch of fools rather than just asking Neave where he’d hidden it.
-He felt a bit of schadenfreude at the thought of Neave finally getting a severe punishment.
+They chased a book like a bunch of fools rather than asking Neave where he’d hidden it.
+He felt a bit of schadenfreude at Neave finally getting a severe punishment.
 There was no way he would get away with something like this.

 It must be because he’s that whore’s son.

-He frowned harder and vowed to hurry up and take over as sect master as fast as he could.
+He frowned harder and vowed to hurry up and take over as sect master as fast as possible.
 His father was clearly past his prime.